-In FY2021, an offer to participate in the short term incentive (STI) Plan was made to the Company's executives including Executive KMP and other senior managers.
+In FY21, an offer to participate in the STI Plan was made to the Company's executives including Executive KMP and other senior managers.
 Under the offer, employees will receive a STI payment calculated as a percentage of their TFR conditional on achieving performance measures including:

-- Doard approved underlying Earnings Before Interest, Tax, Depreciation and Amortisation [EBITDA] Actual vs Budget measured annually; - Lost Time Injury Frequency Rate (LTIFR) Actual vs Previous Year measured annually; and - Agreed and documented objectives specific to each executive's position measured annually.
+- Board-approved underlying Earnings Before Interest, Tax, Depreciation and Amortisation [EBITDA] Actual vs Budget measured annually; - Lost Time Injury Frequency Rate (LTIFR) Actual vs Previous Year measured annually; and - agreed and documented objectives specific to each executive's position measured annually.